wireapp/brand/Tone of Voice.md

 Easiest to remember as _**in** the app, **on** the plaform_.

 ### Account references
-People create an account with Wire.

-They don’t “join”, “register”, or “sign up”.
+People _“create an account”_ with Wire — they no longer “join”, “register”, or “sign up”.

 They can then “log in” _(two words)_ to their account — _no longer “sign in”_.

-**NOTE:** This terminology was changed one year after launch.
+**NOTE:** This terminology was changed in December 2015, one year after launch.

 People can “log out” of the application and reset their password by selecting options from the … menu in their “Profile”.
 However, any other maintenance activities will usually take place in the interface itself, as and when the user needs it.